• Skip to primary navigation

 A favorite with the locals and visitors alike is the Drinks Point bar, which is just outside the Cortecito district.

-Listen to the hypnotic native music and enjoy positive vibes as you gulp down cheaply priced drinks in this cute bar.
+Listen to the hypnotic native music and enjoy positive vibes as you gulp down cheaply priced drinks in this charming little bar.

 Another great bar is the Kan Drink House over in Bavaro.
 Known for its incredible cocktail menu and sultry music, this bar is perfect for anyone who wants to try some salsa dancing on their night out.